gjheij/fmriproc/doc/source/generated_modules.rst

     Arguments:
       -s <subject>    subject ID (e.g., 01).
-Can also be comma-separated list: 01,02,05 -n <session>    session ID (e.g., 1, 2, or none)
+Can also be comma-separated list: 01,02,05 -n <session>    session ID (e.g., 1, 2, or none) -i <image>      directly specify an image to sample the profile from.
+This assumes that the image is in the same space as the specified input subjects.
+Generally, this is not the case, as each subject has a slightly different space.
+However, in some scenarios, I can see how this could be useful.
+E.g., with images in MNI space (although I discourage layerifaction in MNI-space) or you only have 1 subject.

     Options:
       -h|--help       print this help text